eeee0717/chentao0717.me/pages/index.md

 Dreaming up ideas and making them come true is where my passion lies.
 You can find my full [projects](/projects) list here.
 I also share some technical [articles](/posts) on Blog

 Outside of programming, I enjoy doing photography and traveling.
-Some of my can be found on [Instgram](https://www.instagram.com/eeee0717_/).
+Some of my photos can be found on [Instgram](https://www.instagram.com/eeee0717_/).
 If you happen to be in the same city I live (currently in Hangzhou), maybe we can hang out and take some photos or code together.

 <div flex-auto />